-Alternatively, in cases where the student has documented that illness/accident at the very end of the semester prevented the student from completing the courses or from requesting an "I" contract.
+Alternatively, in cases where the student has documented that illness/accident at the very end of the semester prevented the student from completing a course(s) or from requesting an "I" contract, an Incomplete grade may be assigned.
 Instructors may not change a student's grade based on extra work done by the student after the semester ends or based on work submitted after the published deadline (unless, as indicated above, some legitimate reason existed for the student's failure to notify the instructor in a timely fashion).

-A change of grade may be approved by campus authorities only if the Instructor submits it within one calendar year of the date the original grade was issued to the student.
-Any change of grade submitted after one calendar year has elapsed must be approved by the Chief Academic Officer and the Director of College Academics.
+A change of grade may be approved by the Chief Academic Officer only if the instructor submits it within one calendar year of the date the original grade was issued to the student.
+Any change of grade submitted after one calendar year has elapsed must be approved by the Chief Academic Officer and the Academic Appeals Committee.